Finland's Universal Basic Income Called 'Useless' By Trade Union Economist

 The question is, however, define "work".
 Would you labor for someone else?
 Probably not.
 But you likely wouldn't sit on your butt all day doing nothing either.
 Maybe you join a club, start a band, discover an aptitude for art, start your own business.. who knows?

-The inescapable fact, however, is that what you conceive of as "work", going to a building someone else owns and laboring for them, is going to decline as automation, AI and robots improve, so something has to be put in it's place that's better
+The inescapable fact, however, is that what you conceive of as "work", going to a building someone else owns and laboring for them, is going to decline as automation, AI and robots improve, so something has to be put in it's place that's better than "labor a robot won't do".

 Re: (Score:2)